embedly/embedly-docs/extract/features/article.rst

 thrown against a trained classifier to decide whether it's an article or not.
 Even if there is a lot of text on a page, we may choose not to classify it as an article.
 For example an index page of articles has a lot of text, but makes for a horrible article.
-Unlike a site like Instapaper where users are mostly saving articles, Embedly's URL base is much larger and therefore we need to decide what type of page it is before running an extraction.
+Unlike a site such as Instapaper where users are mostly saving articles, Embedly's URL base is much larger and therefore we need to decide what type of page it is before running an extraction.